KankakeeCommunityCollege/recover-newsroom/_posts/2021-11-24-road-resurfacing-near-kcc.md

 video_link: https://youtu.be/4d2LkGjg5bM
 press_release: false
 ---
-&nbsp;

 KCC students, employees and visitors are advised that on Monday, Nov.
 29, River Road will be resurfaced in front of the Riverfront Campus in Kankakee.

-There will be intermittent delays throughout the day.&nbsp;
+There will be intermittent delays throughout the day.

-&nbsp;